|

 of a path-connected set Y.

-If those two points were respectively in two disjoint open
+If the two extremities were respectively in two disjoint open

 sets U and V whose union contained Y,

-then such open sets would likewise split P and prove it
+then those two open sets would likewise split P and prove it

-not to be connected.
+to be disconnected.
 Since we know that P

 is connected (as a continuous image of the connected